project-fifo/eplugin/README.md

 Simply start the applicaiton, there is only one configuration variable at the moment named `plugin_dir` which as the name suggets specifies where the plugins are discovered.
 It defaults to `plugsin`.

-From this point on only trhee functions are really of interest: `apply/2`, `callbacks/1`, `config/1`.

 apply/2
 -------
 And respectively `apply/1` which is the same as `apply/2` with empty args.